dejan2609/harshadranganathan.github.io/_posts/2018-11-24-deploy-react-app-travis.md

 We can test and deploy react projects hosted at Github using Travis CI.

-Once the build passes, we can create production builds of JS, index.html and deploy them to your server.

 ## Pre-Requisites

  - Setup a [Travis CI account](https://travis-ci.com)
  - [Register your repositories](https://docs.travis-ci.com/user/tutorial/) with Travis CI

+Once you have your react project hosted at Github registered with Travis CI, we can proceed to the next steps of running the tests and deploying it to your server using Travis CI.

 ## Install Travis CLI